u-boot/u-boot/doc/develop/py_testing.rst

 next test function.

 This script will likely be implemented by communicating with some form of relay or electronic switch attached to the board's reset signal.
+Power cycling is another option.

 The semantics of this script require that when it is executed, U-Boot will start running from scratch.
 If the U-Boot binary to be tested has been written